Bard Alternate Class Features

 Master of Manipulation: The bard is a master in swaying others to their line of thinking, and detecting those who would do the say to them.
 This ability functions as the lore master ability, save that it applies to Bluff, Diplomacy, Intimidate, and Sense Motive skill checks instead of Knowledge skill checks.

-Tracker: The bard gains the Track ability of a ranger equal to her bard level.
+Tracker: The bard gains the Survivalist ability of a UnRanger equal to her bard level.

 Diminishments